hackclub/winter/team596ftc.md

 What steps are you going to take to build it?
 What tools are you going to use?
 What will you do first, second, third, etc.?
 1. Set up the 3-d printer, get familiar with how it works
 2. Do some test runs
-3. Create the design I want
+3. Create the design I want (I have some references for different claw shapes)
 4. 3-d print the design
 5. Make changes and try out other designs if not satisfied
 6. Repeat!!